burcakotlu/GLANET/docs/source/tutorial.rst

 **Required** if :option:`-e` is set.
 This option generates random data without GC and Mapability.
 You must either set :option:`-wgc`, :option:`-wm`, :option:`-wgcm` or :option:`-wogcm` to specify generating random data mode.
-If you do not set anything, default option is :option:`-wgcm`.
+If you do not set anything, default option is :option:`-wgc`.

 -wif
 ^^^^
 If this option is specified, GLANET performs random interval generation using random interval selected from corresponding isochore family pool.
-If you do not set anything, default option is :option:`-woif`.
+If you do not set anything, default option is :option:`-wif`.
 See also `-woif`_.

 -woif
 ^^^^^
 If this option is specified, GLANET performs random interval generation without isochore family pool.
-If you do not set anything, default option is :option:`-woif`.
+If you do not set anything, default option is :option:`-wif`.
 See also `-wif`_.

 -bh